 Step 1: cuts

 We recommend making cuts as you go through the project rather than cutting them all upfront.
 This way you can double-measure as you go along.
-The measurements provided are what we used, but you might find that yours will vary from ours.

 Step 2: assemble the back